 - More Resources on the History of Fax

 With his first patent dated 11 January 1841, it describes an electric clock that moves a pendulum through electromagnetic impulses.
-In later patents, he described how to pull electricity through an “earth batter” using plates of zinc and copper.
+In other patents, he described how to pull electricity through an “earth batter” using plates of zinc and copper.

-Bain’s patent dated 27 May 1843 was for “improvements in producing and regulating electric currents and improvements in timepieces, and in electric printing, and signal telegraphs” claiming “a copy of any other surface composed of conducting and non-conducting materials can be taken by these means”
+Bain’s patent dated 27 May 1843 was for “improvements in producing and regulating electric currents and improvements in timepieces, and in electric printing, and signal telegraphs” claiming “a copy of any other surface composed of conducting and non-conducting materials can be taken by these means.”

 In 1861 the first commercially capable telefax machine, the Pantelegraph, was invented by Italian Giovanni Caselli.
 He implemented the first commercial telefax service between Lyon and Paris a full 11 years before the introduction of workable telephones.